 AMTA policy sets parameters for and gives direction to the conduct of business within AMTA, as outlined in the AMTA Policy Manual.

-- Upon receipt, it will be evaluated by AMTA legal counsel, AMTA staff and the Position Statement Review Workgroup for factual accuracy (based on bibliography of references), legality and adherence to existing AMTA policy.
+- Upon receipt, it will be evaluated by AMTA legal counsel, AMTA staff and the Position Statement Review Commission for factual accuracy (based on bibliography of references), legality and adherence to existing AMTA policy.

 - The HOD will not consider position statements that violate local, state or federal statues, or that would alter our tax-exempt status, or result in lengthy litigation.